Sebel and Sebal In Indonesian

 Indonesian Bajaj

 You can see this word being used in lots of news headlines.
-For example this one from Detik.com
+For example, this one from Detik.com

-And this one, from Warta Ekonomi
+And this one, a headline from Warta Ekonomi.

 Ngeles Warta Ekonomi